Paul Foundation

 • Strong alignment required: With three specific focus areas (child mental health/autism, international development/health, environmental conservation), applications must fit squarely within these parameters.

-• Relationship-driven: The lack of formal application processes and mix of large and small grantees suggests this may be a relationship-driven funder where personal connections or trustee knowledge of the organization matter.
+• Relationship-driven: The lack of formal application processes suggests this may be a relationship-driven funder where personal connections or trustee knowledge of the organisation matter.

 • Innovation emphasis: Language around “tested diagnostic procedures and technology” suggests interest in innovative, evidence-based approaches rather than traditional service delivery.

-• Limited capacity: With only two trustees and no staff, expect limited capacity for extensive due diligence or ongoing grant management.
+• Limited capacity: With a small board of trustees and no staff, expect limited capacity for extensive due diligence or ongoing grant management.

 🎯 You've done the research.
 Now write an application they can't refuse.